 facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

-By converting pre-tax money from a traditional IRA into after-tax money in a Roth IRA, individuals can avoid paying higher taxes in the future and potentially save a lot of money in the long run.
+Tim talks about how to reduce your lifetime tax liability by using Roth IRA conversions.
+By converting pre-tax money from a traditional IRA to after-tax money in a Roth IRA, individuals can avoid paying higher taxes in the future and potentially save a lot of money over time.

 In a previous post, I discussed the rules and benefits associated with Roth IRAs.